rzmahmood/ethereum-pos-testnet/README.md

 ## Acknowledgements

 - The [work](https://github.com/OffchainLabs/eth-pos-devnet) of Raul Jordan was a great reference starting point.
-His setup will suffice requirements that don't demand signficant customization
+His setup will suffice requirements that don't demand signficant customization and only require 1 node.